giuliohome/timezone-demo/README.md

-# Timezone Demo - Correct Way to Handle Timezones in Selenium
+# Timezone Demo - Correct Way to Handle Timezones in Selenium (Edge Edition)

-This demo shows the **correct** way to handle timezone testing in Selenium without modifying infrastructure.
+This demo shows the **correct** way to handle timezone testing in Selenium without modifying infrastructure, using Microsoft Edge browser.

 ## Why This Approach is Better